Your risk of developing cancer depends on many things, including:

 Soft tissue sarcomas are rare cancers.
 Around 3,300 people were diagnosed with soft tissue sarcoma in 2010 in the UK.

-We don't know what causes most soft tissue sarcoma cancers.
-But there are some factors that may increase your risk of developing it.
+We don't know what causes most soft tissue sarcomas.
+But some factors may increase your risk of developing it.

-Having any of these risk factors does not mean that you will definitely develop cancer.
+Having any of these risk factors does not mean that you will develop cancer.

-Soft tissue sarcomas can develop in people of all ages, but like most cancers as we get older our risk goes up.
+Soft tissue sarcomas can develop in people of all ages, but like most cancers, the risk increases as we get older.
 Around 40 in 100 soft tissue sarcomas (40%) are diagnosed in people aged 65 or older.

 Sarcoma can develop in children and young people.
 Almost 10 in 100 tumours (10%) are diagnosed in people younger than 30.